Top Essential Baby Products To Keep Your Baby Safe And Comfortable

 While the kitchen sink can work fine in the beginning, you might want to move your baby to a tub before too long.
 Choose one that’s sturdy and well made.

 This is important so you can keep track of baby or hear when baby wakes up if you are in another room.
-Again you have many options from just sound to video to infrared so you can see during the night.
-Just the basic listening monitor is essential.
+Again you have many baby monitor options from just sound to video to infrared so you can see during the night.
+At least the basic listening monitor is essential.

 There are a slew of products you can add to your registry that offer increased convenience like diaper pails or swings.
 These are the essential baby products to keep your baby safe and comfortable for the first few months of life.
 Once your baby is rolling and crawling you’ll have to consider other products for safety.
 You can read about baby proofing your home here.